-Antimicrobial resistance: tackling the biggest threat of Health and Food Safety
+Antimicrobial resistance and food safety: tackling the biggest threat of Health and Food Safety

 Antimicrobial resistance (AMR) develops when bacteria, fungi or viruses are exposed to antibiotics, antifungals or antivirals.
 As a result, the antimicrobials become ineffective and infections may persist.
 In addition, medical interventions including surgery, chemotherapy and stem cell therapy may become impossible.
 The global solutions to Antimicrobial resistance include:

 • To develop novel antibiotics and antimicrobial products